xamarin/KimonoDesigner/Readme.md

 ## About this Project

-Kimono Designer and the KimonoCore libraries were created by Kevin Mullins for Microsoft, Inc. The design of the TextBase ORM is based off of [Sqlite.Net](https://github.com/praeclarum/sqlite-net) by Krueger Systems, Inc.
+Kimono Designer and the KimonoCore libraries were created by Microsoft, Inc. and released under the MIT License.
+The design of the TextBase ORM is based off of [Sqlite.Net](https://github.com/praeclarum/sqlite-net) by Krueger Systems, Inc.

 The code has been fully commented and, where available, links have be provided from key technologies or methods to relevant information in the [Xamarin.Mac Guides Documentation](https://developer.xamarin.com/guides/#mac).

 ### API Documentation

 Full API documentation is provided via a **ReadMe** file in project folder for each Visual Studio project that makes up the Kimono Designer solution.

 ## Icon Resources